ebouteillon/freesound-audio-tagging-2019/README.md

 - Run first a `training-*.ipynb` notebook to train one of the models. :smile:
 - During CNN model training, a `work` folder and a `preprocessed` folders will be created, you may want to change their location: it is as easy as updating variables `WORK`and `PREPROCESSED`.
 - If you want to use the provided weights (or your own) with the inference notebook on your local setup, simply update folder paths pointed by `models_list`.
 I kept the paths used within the Kaggle kernel for the competition.
+- An inference kernel is available on kaggle using both kaggle dataset and my weights dataset just [fork it](https://www.kaggle.com/ebouteillon/12th-public-lb-inference-kernel-using-fastai)

 ## Solution Description